smart-chain-fr/tezosLink/README.md

 Before installing the node, you need to choose some pararmeters according to your needs.
 They are initialised in the values.yml, located in tezos-k8s/charts/tezos

-* The Tezos node version.
+* The Tezos node version :
 It's the current version of Tezos, you'll like to install.
 It can be any version, just make sure it's officially available.
 The variable name is :
 ```console